mezhanglei/react-dragger-sort/README.md

 # features
 - Provide drag-and-drop containers: the child elements of containers can be dragged and dropped, and the child elements can be marked by the `data-id` property.
 - Support cross-container drag and drop: different containers support nesting each other, and different containers can be dragged and dropped across domains, and containers can pass parameters to callback listeners through the `collection` property.

+# matters
+  - It is better not to change the `from` drag source in the `onEnd`, `onAdd` and `onUpdate` events, because the dom change is an asynchronous process.

 ### install
 ```